 DUI in Pinellas County, FL

-The majority of DUI arrests in Pinellas County are made by deputies with the sheriff's office.
+Most DUI arrests in Pinellas County are made by deputies with the sheriff’s office.
 The jurisdiction of the Pinellas County Sheriff’s Office covers the fourteen cities under contract with PCSO for primary law enforcement services and all unincorporated areas of the county.
-PCSO's jurisdiction covers more than 600 square miles and a population of more than 940,000.
+PCSO’s jurisdiction covers more than 600 square miles and a population of more than 940,000.

 In Pinellas County, FL, the other law enforcement agencies that conduct DUI investigations include the Florida Highway Patrol and the following local police departments: